dotsnav/dotsnav/README.md

 When using monobehaviour conversion use “Convert and Destroy”.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image14.png?raw=true)

-Note that you can use the DOTS Editor to inspect these and entities in the sample scenes to get a better understanding of the components involved.
+You can use the DOTS Editor to inspect the entities in the sample scenes to get a better understanding of the components involved.

 ### API
 All public APIs expose read-only operations.
 Write operations are triggered by creating entities with appropriate archetypes, or updating component data.